 An in-depth knowledge of and understanding of victims of crime issues; underlying socio-economics issues which affect victims; criminal procedures and court processes and adult and youth justice systems in Nunavut are required for this position.

-The knowledge, skills, and abilities required for this job are usually obtained through a Grade 12 Diploma, along with 3 years of related experience.
+The knowledge, skills, and abilities required for this job are usually obtained through 3 years of related experience.

 The Official Languages of Nunavut are Inuktitut (Inuinnaqtun), English and French.